dart-lang/site-www/src/tools/diagnostic-messages.md

 #### Description

-The analyzer produces this diagnostic when a name in a mixin clause is defined to be something other than a mixin or a class.
+The analyzer produces this diagnostic when a name in a `with` clause is defined to be something other than a mixin or a class.

 #### Examples